sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ### A simple Nash-Cournot game

 To simplify notation, we will make use of an inverse demand curve to simulate the demand side.
-To allow agents to strategically anticipate how their actions influence the price, the inverse curve now **is part of the optimisation problem** (note the position of the curly bracket).
-The Nash-Cournot game is presented below:
+To allow agents to strategically anticipate how their actions influence the price, the inverse demand curve (14, below) now **is part of the optimisation problem** (note the position of the curly bracket).
+The Nash-Cournot game is:

 ```{math}
 :label: Nash_Cournot